magnusjjj/ChatMon/README.md

 - It only requires a channel name as a setting, it doesn't require any tokens or shenanigans.
 - The window is transparent, and hides all buttons when the window is not on top.
 Just click in the window again to show all the buttons.
 - Pokemon up to and including gen 7.
+- Alpha support for Infinite Fusion
+- Alpha support for vertical mode

 ## Setup
 ### The program itself